 - In addition, submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 3rd.

 High school students, be sure and check with your high school and determine if:

-- Cal Grant GPAs are being sent to the California Student Aid Commission for all seniors at your high school,
+- Option 1: Cal Grant GPA's are being sent to the California Student Aid Commission for all seniors at your high school.

-- you have to ask your high school to send your individual Cal Grant GPA, or
+- Option 2: Ask your high school to send your individual Cal Grant GPA.